Asset stripping: History

 Early innovators of asset stripping were Carl Icahn, Victor Posner, and Nelson Peltz; all of whom were investors in the 1970s and 1980s.
 Carl Icahn performed one of the most notorious and hostile takeovers when he acquired Trans World Airlines in 1985.
-Here Icahn stripped TWA of its assets, selling them individually to repay the debt assimilated during the takeover.
+Icahn stripped TWA of its assets, selling them individually to repay the debt assimilated during the takeover.
 This particular corporate raid formed the idea of selling a company's assets in order to repay debt, and eventually increase the raider's net worth.

 One of the biggest corporate raids that failed to materialize was the takeover of Gulf Oil by T. Boone Pickens.
 In 1984, Pickens attempted to acquire Gulf Oil and sell its assets individually to gain net worth.
 However, the purchase would have had been severely detrimental to Chevron; a customer of Gulf Oil.
 Therefore, Chevron stepped-in and merged with Gulf Oil for $13.2 billion, which at that time was the biggest merger between two companies.

 In 2011, BC Partners acquired Phones 4u for a fee in the region of £700 million.
 At this point in time Phones 4u had already entered administration and had deep financial struggles.
 However, this did not prevent BC Partners from taking a £223 million dividend in order to pay off some of its own debts.
 Under the ownership of BC Partners, Phones 4u had very little financial freedom to expand and claim back the contract of EE.
 In September 2014 O2, Vodafone and Three decided to withdraw the rights for Phones 4u to sell their products.
 Due to the already poor financial situation of Phones 4u, the company had no alternative but to sell its individual assets and close down.
 The net worth of Phones 4u's assets, estimated to exceed £1.4 billion, provided BC Partners with the credit to pay off some of its debts and significantly improve its net worth.